 After Holly-Marie Combs and Alyssa Milano become producers, both Piper and Pheobe become Mary Sues.

 Most Annoying Sound: Anytime one of the Charmed Ones screeches "Leo!" in later seasons, summoning him away from life or death emergencies to deal with the most trivial problems whatsoever.
+This did get lampshaded at least once, when Chris annoying asked Piper, "Have you ever noticed that at the least sign of concern, you always call out for Leo?"
+And considering Chris is Piper and Leo's kid from the future, it suggests that Piper probably keeps doing this in the future while they're raising their kids.

 Around about Season 5, Cole started getting this way, thanks to some serious Ending Fatigue regarding his arc.
 Though at least in his case, it's more a Base Breaker.